nobleschools/google-as-template/README.md

      - The other tab is based on math from that folder
      - Both are formatted based on the script file in the 'example' folder
      - The end of the script downloads the contents of both tabs to local csv files
+   - Be sure to read through the code in example_script.py, because there are very extensive comments that talk through the logic of the what and why for each step.
 ---

 ## Apps Script tools